Skip to main content

 OPERATE_RET tdl_button_create(char *name, TDL_BUTTON_CFG_T *button_cfg, TDL_BUTTON_HANDLE *handle);

-This interface deletes a button device instance and releases related resources, including de-initializing the hardware and disabling pins.
+Delete the button device instance and release related resources, including cleaning up by deinitializing hardware and disabling pins.

 /**